June 29

 1963

-For several weeks in the late summer of 1963, members of the Los Angeles community and beyond came to the Los Angeles Memorial Coliseum to join together in religious spirit and listen to the religious teaching of Reverend Billy Graham.
-Nearly a million people came to The Coliseum during these several weeks.
-On the final day, over 130,000 people filled the seats of the Coliseum.
+From August 15 through September 8, 1963, the LA community and beyond came to the Los Angeles Memorial Coliseum to listen to the religious teachings of Reverend Billy Graham.
+Nearly a million people (927,000) came to the Coliseum during these several weeks.
+On the final day of the crusades, 134,254 people filled the seats of the Coliseum and an additional 20,000 were estimated to have listened on loudspeakers in Exposition Park.

 July 15